 Visit Melba Gully at night to see hundreds of tiny pinpricks of light gleaming and twinkling in the dark forest creating a magical effect.
 During the 9-month larval stage, the glow worms live in damp, dark places throughout the Otways, such as the soil banks and overhanging ledges along the walking tracks in Melba Gully.
 Bring a torch but avoid shining it directly at the glow worms, as they 'turn out the lights' when disturbed.
-Glow worms can also be spotted at Maits Rest Rainforest Walk and Kennett River.
+Glow worms can also be spotted at Maits Rest Rainforest Walk, Kennett River and Lake Elizabeth.

 Did you know that Glow Worms are not worms but rather the larvae of fly like insects called fungus gnats.